Ajinkyap22/CampusTalk/README.md

 ## Features

-- Create or Join Forum of your institute
+- Create or join Forum of your institute
 - Create posts in anonymous or public mode.
 - Upvote, Downvote, Comment on posts.
 - Moderators to ensure discipline in forums.